 Operationalising data ethics in the financial services sector

-Data ethics is the study and evaluation of moral problems relating to data, algorithms and corresponding practices to formulate and support morally good solutions.1 In practice, data ethics embodies the difference between what financial institutions can do with data, and what they should do with data.
+Data ethics has been defined as the study and evaluation of moral problems relating to data, algorithms and corresponding practices to formulate and support morally good solutions.
+In practice, data ethics embodies the difference between what financial institutions can do with data, and what they should do with data.
 In other words, where legislation and regulation form the letter of the law, data ethics represents the spirit of the law.
 Technologies such as artificial intelligence amplify and add new dimensions to ethical uses of data, but the concept of data ethics is technology-agnostic.
-This means that it is just as relevant to other data-rich activities undertaken by financial institutions, such as social listening.2
+This means that it is just as relevant to other data-rich activities undertaken by financial institutions, such as social listening.

 This is the core principle that should underpin every discussion and decision about data management.
 It can help to rebut arguments that advocate underhand or ‘creepy’ business propositions.
 This sentiment can help to shift your organisation’s mindset from a compliance/tick-box approach to an approach based on values and principles.

 Ethical questions around the use of data should not be left to be determined by lawyers or compliance teams alone.
 These issues require engagement across a broad range of internal stakeholders, from those involved in designing and implementing digital services to those responsible for customer and business strategy.
 Tone from the top, engagement at all levels, and education and awareness are critical to ensuring that all internal teams understand the importance of ethical approaches to data, and the implications of getting this wrong.